smartdust-me/docs/docs/ios-appium.md

     }

 - Change the agent labels to match your Jenkins nodes config
+- Change SD_URL and SD_TOKEN variables to your own
 - The PATH environment variables being set uses a bit dirty trick that points to a version of Ruby and Node installed by `rbenv` and `nvm`.

 # Appium test
-The last stage of the pipeline above involves an Appium test.
+The last stage of the pipeline above is an Appium test.
 It's a Node project in a subfolder "client" in my project repository.
 You can go ahead and copy it.
 It declares dependencies on Appium and XCUITest iOS driver.

 ### How it works
 Appium server communicates with iOS devices using a proxy app called [WebDriverAgent](https://github.com/facebookarchive/WebDriverAgent).
-It runs an infinite XC Test (iOS test framework) case on the device and listens to WebDriver commands in W3C specification format.
+It runs an infinite XCUITest (iOS test framework) test case on the device and listens to WebDriver commands in W3C specification format.
 Then it translates WebDriver commands to native XC Test commands and runs them on the device.
-To be able to use multiple devices which all listen on the same WDA port, we need to forward them to different ports.
+We need to forward each device's WDA port to a localhost port for communication.
 This is executed via the go-ios tool in lines 34 and 35 of my Jenkinsfile.
-I recommend to go through the whole pipeline manually to make sure everything works.
+I recommend doing all pipeline steps manually to make sure everything works.

 ### Appium client code